Aral Sea: Impact on environment, economy, and public health

 The Aral Sea is considered an example of ecosystem collapse.
 The ecosystems of the Aral Sea and the river deltas feeding into it have been nearly destroyed, largely because of the salinity being dramatically higher than ocean water.
 The receding sea has left huge plains covered with salt and toxic chemicals from weapons testing, industrial projects, and runoff of pesticides and fertilizer.
-Because of the shrinking water source and worsening water and soil quality, pesticides were increasingly used from the 1960s to raise cotton yield, which further polluted the water with toxins (e.g. DDT).
+Because of the shrinking water source and worsening water and soil quality, pesticides were increasingly used from the 1960s to raise cotton yield, which further polluted the water with toxins (e.g. HCH, TCCD, DDT).
 Industrial pollution also resulted in PCB and heavy-metal contamination.

 Owing to the insufficiency of water left in the Aral sea, concentrations of these pollutants rose drastically both in the remaining water and in the dry beds.
 This resulted in wind-borne toxic dust that spread quite widely.
 People living in the lower parts of the river basins and former shore zones ingested pollutants through drinking local water and inhaling contaminated dust.
-Furthermore, due to absorption by plants and livestock, toxins — many of which bioaccumulate and are not easily broken down or excreted by the liver and kidneys — entered the food chain.
-Inhabitants of the surrounding areas commonly experience a shortage of fresh water, and health problems are widespread — including high rates of certain cancers, respiratory illnesses including tuberculosis (mostly drug resistant), digestive disorders, anaemia, and infectious diseases.
+Furthermore, due to absorption by plants and livestock, toxins—many of which bioaccumulate and are not easily broken down or excreted by the liver and kidneys—entered the food chain.
+Inhabitants of the surrounding areas commonly experience a shortage of fresh water, and health problems are widespread—including high rates of certain cancers, respiratory illnesses including tuberculosis (mostly drug resistant), digestive disorders, anaemia, and infectious diseases.
 Liver, kidney, and eye problems may also be due to the toxic dust storms.
 Together, this presented an unusually high fatality rate among vulnerable age groups: child mortality stood at 75 per 1,000 in 2009, while maternal mortality was 12 in every 1,000.

 The dust storms have also contributed to water shortages through salt deposition.
 Overusing pesticides on crops to preserve yields has exacerbated this.
 Crops are destroyed where salt is deposited by the wind.
 The most heavily affected fields must be flushed with water four times per day to remove salt and toxic matter.
 A 1998 study indicated that few crops (besides fodder) tolerate the degradation, restricting what Kazakhstan farmers now choose to seed.

 Inland seas and lakes generally moderate a region's climate through humidification, regulation of thermal energy, and peri-winter albedo effects.
 Loss of water in the Aral Sea has changed surface temperatures and wind patterns.
 This has led to a broader annual temperature range (about a 4 to 12 °C broadening) and more dust in storms locally and regionally.